What is a will?

 Why do I need a will?

-- With a will, you can direct that all of your estate be distributed to your surviving spouse.
-Without a will, your estate will be shared by your surviving spouse and children, including minor children.
+- With a will, you can direct that all of your estate be distributed solely to your surviving spouse.
+Without a will, your estate will be shared by your surviving spouse and children.

-- With a will, you can nominate the person whom you want to be guardian of your minor children.
+- With a will, you can nominate the guardian of your minor children.
 Without a will, the choice of guardian will be determined by a court.

-- With a will, property can be distributed to trustees of your choice to manage the property on behalf of incapacitated adults, minor children, children with special needs or beneficiaries who might need protection from creditors and their own unwise decisions.
-Without a will, property might be distributed to these beneficiaries outright or to a conservator chosen by a court, and minor children will receive their property upon reaching age 18.
+- With a will, property can be distributed to trustees of your choice to manage the property on behalf of beneficiaries who might need protection from creditors and their own unwise decisions.
+Without a will, property might be distributed to these beneficiaries outright or to a conservator chosen by a court.

-- With a will, your executor can be given full powers to sell your property and manage it without requesting permission of a court.
-Without a will, your heirs must petition a court for the administrator to be granted these powers.
+- With a will, you can give your executor full powers to sell your property and manage it without requesting permission of a court.
+Without a will, your heirs must petition a court to grant the administrator these powers.

 - With a will, you can provide that your executor serve without posting a surety bond and filing an inventory or periodic reports to a court.
 Without a will, your heirs must petition a court to relieve the administrator of these duties.

 - With a will, you can structure an estate plan to reduce federal estate taxes.
-Without a will, your estate may owe more in taxes than it would with a properly structured estate plan.
+Without a will, your estate may owe more in taxes.

 What are the requirements for a valid will?